kunal-uu/How-to-use-github/README.md

    **After modifying everything we push our new work on github** For that we use **git push origin main** command

-<b>This command is saved from vscode to github using add, commit and  git push origin main</b>
+<b>This command is saved from vscode to github using git add, git commit and  git push origin main</b>